fifth-postulate/postscript-whisperer/workshop/guide/src/introduction/characteristics.md

 w f g h
 ```

-It probably best to try your hand on an actual concatenative language to get a feel for the trade-offs between the different paradigms.
+It's probably best to try your hand on an actual concatenative language to get a feel for the trade-offs between the different paradigms.
 Luckily PostScript provides just such a language.

 [wikipedia:type-system]: https://en.wikipedia.org/wiki/Type_system
 [wikipedia:concatenative]: https://en.wikipedia.org/wiki/Concatenative_programming_language